twalichiewicz/Backchannel/README.md

 - Bluesky sends the pages you visit to Constellation, an independent index of Bluesky links, not to Bluesky.
 Bluesky is asked only about the posts Constellation names.
 No account is needed and neither host sets a cookie.
-- Lobsters sends only the domain of each page you visit — not the full address — to lobste.rs, to find that domain's submissions.
+- Lobsters sends only the domain of each page you visit to lobste.rs, to find that domain's submissions.
 Signed in or out, the request carries no account.
 - Wikipedia sends the pages you visit to Wikipedia's API, to find the Talk and project pages that link them.
 No account, signed in or out.